 This Watsons Bay walk offers buckets of coastal charm.
-It combines panoramic clifftop views over the Pacific and Sydney Harbour vistas.
-It’s also home to historic sites, pretty candy striped lighthouse and some of the best fish and chips in the city.
+It combines panoramic clifftop lookouts with pretty Sydney Harbour views.
+Along the way, you’ll discover historic sites, a pretty candy-striped lighthouse, and some of the best fish and chips in Sydney.
 We think it’s the perfect half day escape from the hustle and bustle of the city centre and a brilliant contrast to Manly or Bondi.

 Exploring Watsons Bay on Foot

-Today we want to show you one of our favourite parts of Sydney, and one that we think makes for a fabulous day out; a ferry ride to Watsons Bay and a stroll on the easy but rewarding South Head Heritage loop out to Hornby Lighthouse on South Head.
+Today, we want to show you one of our favourite parts of Sydney, a ferry ride to Watsons Bay and a stroll on the easy but rewarding South Head Heritage loop out to Hornby Lighthouse on South Head.
+You could easily spend a couple of hours here between the walk, a paddle at Camp Cove Beach and a coffee or lunch in the area.

 You could easily spend a couple of hours here between the walk, a paddle at Camp Cove Beach and a coffee or lunch in the area.